kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

   Border values for bins:
   [-1.0, -0.5, 0.0, 0.5, 1.0]

-  Bounds for cluster 1:
+  Bounds for cluster 0:
   	-1.0, -0.5152
-  Bounds for cluster 2:
+  Bounds for cluster 1:
   	-0.4949, -0.0101
-  Bounds for cluster 3:
+  Bounds for cluster 2:
   	0.0101, 0.4949
-  Bounds for cluster 4:
+  Bounds for cluster 3:
   	0.5152, 1.0

 The visual result of this clustering can be seen below: